Arresting dynamics in hardcore spin models

-In \autoref{fig:triangular} (d), we show a histogram of the angle at which compression of random initial states using the LS protocol at different $N_{\rm rattle}$ terminates.
-On the square lattice, such a histogram is strictly bimodal, with two narrow peaks at $\Delta_{\rm J} = \pi/2$ and $\Delta_{\rm max} = \pi$.
-In contrast, on the triangular lattice for intermediate compression speed $N_{\rm rattle} = 10$, we see a continuous distribution between $\Delta = 2\pi/5$ with a pronounced peak at $\Delta=\pi/2$.
-This can be understood by considering the same mechanism as on the square lattice: fast compression (that is small $N_{\rm rattle}$) jams because it arrives with a finite density of topological defects at a point where these become incompatible with \autoref{eq:hardcore-spins}.
-Now if there are multiple kinds of defects in the system, these can have different relaxation time scales and hence lead to a more complex dependence of the jamming angle on compression speed.
-It that picture, it is somewhat surprising that in \autoref{fig:triangular} (d), there is no peak at $\Delta = \pi/3$, where vortices become forbidden.
+In this picture, it is somewhat surprising that in \autoref{fig:triangular} (d), there is no peak at $\Delta = \pi/3$, where vortices become forbidden.
 This is just a consequence of the fact that vortices are only well defined in the presence of chiral order, whereas we start from random initial states, that are neither chirally nor QLR ordered and have no well-defined vortex density to begin with.
-A random initial state will however have a well defined and large domain wall density, which for fast compression leads to jamming at $\Delta_{\rm J} = 2\pi/5$, which is where kinked domain wall become forbidden.
-At intermediate speeds, the system then is able to partially equilibrate and reach zero domain-wall-kink density, but still have smooth domain walls, leading to jamming at $\Delta_{\rm J} = \pi/2$.
+A random initial state will however have a well defined and large domain wall density, which leads to the failure of fast compression (jamming) at $\Delta_{\rm J} = 2\pi/5$, which is where kinked domain wall become forbidden.
+At intermediate speeds, the system then is able to partially equilibrate and reach zero domain-wall-kink density, but still has smooth domain walls, leading to jamming at $\Delta_{\rm J} = \pi/2$.
 Between these two points, in the range $2\pi/5 < \Delta < \pi/2$, there exist a multitude of local clusters with long but finite relaxation times, leading to jamming of protocols with intermediate compression speeds.

 An important, qualitative difference to the square lattice model is that on the triangular lattice the only \emph{vanishing} defect mobility in the model is that of domain walls at $\Delta = \pi/2$.
 Still, we observe a failure of the compression protocols at other points, where different defects become forbidden without a concomitant freezing.
 This is not unexpected since a long but finite relaxation time of such defects might still bring compression to a halt.
 In the language of granular materials, such freezing is \emph{fragile} in that rattling of a jammed state might unjam it.